 Dear Sir or Madam (or the person’s name, if you have one),

-My name is______________, and I am a blind (or visually impaired) student at ____________School.
+My name is______________, and I am a blind (or low vision) student at ____________School.
 I am working hard at school to learn the special skills I need to be an adult in the world today, but it’s hard to get the time I need to learn everything, like cooking and how to organize my things.
 I also need time with others who are like me.

 There is a special camp in Grand Rapids, Michigan that can help me and others who are blind or visually impaired.
 It’s called Opportunities Unlimited for the Blind (OUB).
 They offer some really great camps during the summer, when I have more time to spend on learning how to do things as a blind person.
 They have a lot of staff people there who are also blind or visually impaired, and that helps me feel like I can learn new things and be successful.